mrtshoot/laravel-on-docker/README.md

 [Docker on MacOS](https://docs.docker.com/docker-for-mac/install/ "Go to docker on macos installation guide page")

 ## Step2
-Start Docker service on your system
+Start Docker service on your system and create [docker hub account](https://hub.docker.com/signup)
 ### note: on windows docker desktop please use powershell or gitbash

 ## Step3